What is HPV?

 Testing for HPV

 Cervical Screening Tests look for the presence of HPV in women and people with a cervix.
 Sexual health check-ups do not test for HPV.
+There is currently no approved screening test for HPV in men.
+If you are concerned or have any questions, you should speak to your doctor or medical practitioner.

 Treating HPV